garkpit/RT-Vault/Help/Obsidian/HOW TO Duplicate this vault.md

+Because you might decide you want another different vault!

 1. Quit viewing this vault using Obsidian
 2. Use your file system to copy the folder
 3. Then show hidden files and delete the .git folder